Meet Our Therapists in Pasadena, CA

 Alison Lieber, AMFT

-ALISON LIEBER, AMFT
+ALISON HILD, AMFT

 Marriage and Family Therapist in Pasadena, California

-Alison is an Associate Marriage and Family Therapist #136606 in Pasadena, California, specializing in infant and child development, parenting, high-conflict family dynamics, narcissistic abuse, and complex trauma.
+Alison Hild (formerly Lieber) is an Associate Marriage and Family Therapist #136606 in Pasadena, California, specializing in infant and child development, parenting, high-conflict family dynamics, narcissistic abuse, and complex trauma.
 Working from an attachment-based lens, Alison is passionate about supporting families and children experiencing conflict and a variety of stressors, including high conflict family dynamics.

 Alison has a strong appreciation for the mind-body relationship and holistic healing, and integrates mindfulness, self-regulation, and other somatic-based modalities throughout her clinical work.
 Alison is trained in both EMDR (Eye Movement Desensitization Reprocessing) and Brainspotting, which she interweaves along with mindfulness practices and somatic-based training in her work with children of all ages, adults, couples, and families.